hpc-carpentry/old-hpc-workflows/_episodes/01-introduction.md

 objectives:
 - "Understand our example problem."
 keypoints:
-- "Bash scripts are not an efficient way of storing a workflow."
+- "Bash scripts are not an efficient way of defining a workflow."
 - "Snakemake is one method of managing a complex computational workflow."
 ---